Ace-86/Etch/README.md

-future release:
-clear board button that clears on click save images to a gallery that can be displayed below (stores last 5 images) custom input limitations (value, inputBox)

 Under the hood:
 When a button is clicked, a function will run creating columns and rows within the DOM.
 These dom elements are targeted by a mouseover event which triggers another function that turns individual cells into a different color.